Evergreen International Airlines: CIA ties

 The airline was established by Delford M. Smith (founder and owner) and began operations in 1960 as Evergreen Helicopters.
-It acquired the operating certificate of Johnson Flying Service and merged it with Intermountain Airlines (a known CIA front) from Pacific Corporation (also a CIA front) in 1975 to form Evergreen International Airlines, a United States supplemental air carrier (i.e. charter carrier).
+It acquired the operating certificate of Johnson Flying Service and merged it with Intermountain Aviation (a known CIA front) from Pacific Corporation (also a CIA front) in 1975 to form Evergreen International Airlines, a United States supplemental air carrier (i.e. charter carrier).
 The holding company, Evergreen International Aviation, formed in 1979, wholly owned the airline.
 Evergreen also purchased the assets of Air America which had provided fixed wing and helicopter support for the CIA in southeast Asia during the Vietnam conflict.

 Evergreen served as an Agency front widely over its history:

 Wherever there was a hot spot in the world, Evergreen's helicopters and later airplanes were never far behind.
 Evergreen's hardware was so inextricably linked with political intrigue that rumors swirled that the company was owned by, or a front for, the U.S. Central Intelligence Agency (CIA).
 Indeed, several of the company's senior executives either worked for the agency or had close ties to it.

 Smith never let on, disingenuously telling the Portland Oregonian in 1988, "We don't know when we've ever worked for them [the CIA], but if we did we're proud of it.
 We believe in patriotism, and, you know, they're not the [Russian spy service] KGB."

 Evergreen bought assets during the 1970s that were previously linked to CIA operations including the CIA's aviation 'skunk works' located at the Pinal Airpark in Arizona where Evergreen subsequently performed special maintenance such as servicing the NASA operated Boeing 747 Shuttle Carrier Aircraft used to transport the Space Shuttle.
 Evergreen subsequently sold the Pinal Airpark facility to Relativity Capital in 2011.

 Officially, the company provided "aviation services" for the CIA, including illegal-drug abatement spraying in Mexico and South America and transporting the Shah of Iran from Egypt to Panama, then Panama to the United States in 1980.
 Shortly thereafter it ran mysterious missions to El Salvador and Nicaragua.